 It’s best to use eggs laid on the current day and add them to the solution.
 Older eggs should be reserved for things you plan to cook now instead of preserved.

 How to Water Glass Eggs

 Water glassing is a simple process and the best way to preserve your farm-fresh eggs.
 You’ll just grab materials, make your solution and place your eggs into it.
 But, let’s discuss the exact procedure.

 The first thing is going to be to grab all of the materials you’ll need to successfully water glass.
 While there are different methods between using sodium silicate solution and lime solution, I am going to stick with explaining the lime water method.

-Pickling Lime – found in the local grocery store with the canning supplies or online, pickling lime, also known as hydrated lime, is a white powdery substance is derived from limestone.
+Pickling Lime – found in the local grocery store with canning supplies or online, pickling lime, also known as hydrated lime, is a type of lime.
+It’s a white powdery substance derived from limestone.

 Kitchen Scale – limewater is made by weight not volume, so you need an accurate scale to measure the weight of the lime.

 Water – it’s best to use distilled water, this is especially true if you have water high in mineral content or chlorinated.

 Food Grade Container – any large container made with food grade material will work.
 Many people use half-gallon or one-gallon glass jars.

 I recommend one-gallon food-grade buckets because the eggs are easier to retrieve out of the bucket than they are out of the glass jars.
 A one-gallon bucket will cover about 2 dozen eggs.
 Some people use larger buckets, just keep in mind that you have to reach the bottom to grab the oldest eggs first.